Address:

 Dental implants offer several advantages over traditional bridges and removable dentures.

-One major benefit is stability.
-Because implants are anchored in the jawbone, they can feel more secure than removable dentures that may shift during eating or speaking.
+• Stability: Because implants are anchored in the jawbone, they can feel more secure than removable dentures that may shift during eating or speaking.
 This can make everyday life feel easier and more confident.

-Implants can also help protect your oral health long term.
-With a traditional bridge, the teeth next to the missing space often need to be reshaped to hold the bridge in place.
+• Oral Health Protection: With a traditional bridge, the teeth next to the missing space often need to be reshaped to hold the bridge in place.
 With an implant crown, neighboring teeth are usually left untouched.
 Implants also support the jawbone, which can help reduce bone loss that often happens after tooth loss.

-Finally, implants are known for durability.
-With good brushing, flossing, and regular dental care, dental implants can be a long-lasting solution that supports both your smile and your overall dental health.
+• Durability: With good brushing, flossing, and regular dental care, dental implants can be a long-lasting solution that supports both your smile and your overall dental health.

 Why Choose Carolina Dentistry for Dental Implants?